matteototaro/jtWebsite/content/posts/barcelona.en.md

               <code>Barcellona</code>
             </figcaption>
       </figure>
-      <p>Once entered the parc we found this panorama.
+      <p>Once we entered the parc we found this amazing view of all Barcelona.
 Personally I think it's a normal shot but I wanted to include it as to finish the storytelling through photos that I just did.
 From here you can notice the tower cranes that trap the Sagrada Familia.</p>
       <figure>
       <a class="lightgallery"
         href=/images/uploads/barcelona/14HD.jpg